 Here are some of the pictures from day 1 of the summit. ❄

 The DSC Team at Google had carefully planned the event so that we would not lose interest at any point.
-So to kick start the 2nd day of the summit, the Google team first engaged us in an energizer and then right after it, workshops began. 🤞
+So to kick start the 2nd day of the summit, the Google team first engaged us in an energizer, and then right after it, workshops began. 🤞

 🚀 Considering the nature of the summit, workshops were both about technology and leadership.
-There were panel discussions, workshops on public speaking, how we could become future leaders and many more.
-Betty Tsui, a recruiter at Google, delivered a workshop on Google Student Programs where she told us about all the amazing opportunities that Google provides to young students. 😲
+There were panel discussions, workshops on public speaking, how we could become future leaders, and many more.
+Betty Tsui, a recruiter at Google, delivered a workshop on Google Student Programs, where she told us about all the amazing opportunities that Google provides to young students. 😲

 The day was not over.
 Right after we took the official picture, we headed back to the buses, went to the hotel to change into a cultural attire, and then made our way towards Monal.
-I must say going to the top of the mountain is easy, but when it comes to coming down in the middle of the night on a bus which is driving at more than 50 KM/h you develop motion sickness for the time being or at least I did. 🤮
+I must say going to the top of the mountain is easy, but when it comes to coming down in the middle of the night on a bus that is driving at more than 50 KM/h you develop motion sickness for the time being or at least I did. 🤮

 Who wants to sleep when youngsters from all across Pakistan have gathered in a single place to network?!
 Coming back from Monal, it was midnight and we decided to go outside and wander on the streets of Islamabad.
 We got a good night text from Shad Roi, our mentor.
 And at that moment, we were all outside the gates of Marriott. 😆

 Ramis Mustafa and Ali Naqi were leading the way and after an hour-long walk, we reached F7.
 The things we did next, I am going to keep them redacted.
 But it was surely a night to remember. 🙌

 Here is a picture ft.
 Haroon Ahmad asking Ramis Mustafa something something. 😛